KonstHardy/personal-webstie/README.md

 ## Personal-webstie

-Full responsive using HTML, CSS and a little bit jQuery.
+Full responsive using HTML, CSS and jQuery a little bit.

 ## Layout

-I have used HTML5 semantic elements.
+I used HTML5 semantic elements.
 All CSS code is written according to the BEM methodology.

 ## Adaptivity